-Study in New Zealand:
+Study in New Zealand - Highlights

-In the year 2022, a total of 120,000 international students pursued their studies in New Zealand, spanning eight universities, Institutes of Technology and Polytechnics (ITPs), and Private Training Establishments (PTEs).
+According to a report by the Economist Intelligence Unit,approximately 90,000international students choose New Zealand as their destination for further education each year.
+Notably, recent data highlights a remarkable 28% surge in the enrollment of Indian students in New Zealand.
+Indian students, in particular, have experienced tremendous success in New Zealand, with an impressive 72% transition rate to the workforce.
+In the year 2023, a total of 120,000 international students pursued their studies in New Zealand, spanning eight universities, Institutes of Technology and Polytechnics (ITPs), and Private Training Establishments (PTEs).
 Remarkably, among this diverse student body, only 2,664 were of Indian origin.

-Benefits of Studying Higher Education in New Zealand
+Education in New Zealand

 New Zealand is considered one of the most peaceful countries in the world.
 From excellent academic standards to a multicultural community, the country offers endless opportunities for Indian students.
 To study in New Zealand, a student must be well-prepared to expect the following,